In the debate of bifold vs trifold wallet, which one reigns supreme?

 Now, some people have very strong opinions about bifold vs trifold wallets.
-But then there are alternative options, like cardholders or checkbook wallets, to consider.
+But then there are alternative types of wallets, like cardholders or checkbook wallets, to consider.

 In this guide, we’ll walk you through the pros and cons of each choice to help you determine the absolute best wallet for your unique style and needs.

 Bifold vs Trifold Wallet: What are the Pros and Cons?

 Traditional wallets come in one of two varieties: bifold and trifold.
-Bifold wallets have one fold and two flaps, while trifold wallets have two folds and three sections.
+Bifold wallets have one fold and two flaps, while men's trifold wallets have two folds and three sections.

 For years, many men could only decide between bifold vs trifold wallets.
 Other options simply weren’t available in local stores.
 Today, there are numerous options available.
 But traditional bifold and trifold wallets remain popular.